 Radio Type Approval, Homologation, Certification Services - Global Market Access Solutions

 We can offer you reliably all services concerning Type Approval in Chile (Santiago).
-Our distinguished contact with the authority in Chile (Santiago), our good relationship to Subsecretería de Telecomunicaciones as well as the qualification in the homologation of consumer and automotive RF-products and Short Range Devices (SRD) in ISM-Frequency band will create your market access in Chile trouble-free and cost-effective.
+Our distinguished contact with the authority in Chile (Santiago), our good relationship to Subsecretería de Telecomunicaciones (SUBTEL), as well as the qualification in the homologation of consumer and automotive RF-products and Short Range Devices (SRD) in ISM-Frequency band will create your market access in Chile trouble-free and cost-effective.

 We will assist you to put your product successfully on the market by offering the following services: